-- 5. Objective: Identify and manage cultural resources and further develop and assess proposed cultural facilities in order to ensure their protection as well as to support continued uses and opportunities for public education.
+6. Objective: Identify and manage cultural resources in order to ensure their protection, as well as to support opportunities for public education (Lake Spaulding and Bear River).

-The conservation easement will protect identified historical and cultural values on the Property to the extent they are protected by state and federal law.
+The conservation easement will protect historical and cultural resources on the Property, including plants related to historic Native American Uses.

-3. Recommendation for Conservation Easement Donation
+3. Retention or Donation of Fee Title and Recommendation for Conservation Easement Donation